 - Administer an unlimited number of central panels in the Objects module.

-- Maintain a client base of protected objects in the Objects module.
+- Maintain a client base of security objects in the Objects module/Hubs menu in the Company module.

 - Receive, distribute among operators, and process received alarms from security systems at objects in the Monitoring module.